nephio-project/docs/content/en/docs/guides/install-guides/install-on-sandbox.md

 In addition to the general prerequisites, you will need:

-* Access to a Virtual Machine provided by an hypervisor ([VirtualBox](https://www.virtualbox.org/), [Libvirt](https://libvirt.org/)) and running an OS supported by Nephio (Ubuntu 20.04/22.04, Fedora 34) with a minimum of 8vCPUs and 8 GB in RAM.
+* Access to a Virtual Machine provided by an hypervisor ([VirtualBox](https://www.virtualbox.org/), [Libvirt](https://libvirt.org/)) and running an OS supported by Nephio (Ubuntu 20.04/22.04, Fedora 34) with a minimum of 8 vCPUs and 8 GB in RAM.
 * [Kubernetes IN Docker](https://kind.sigs.k8s.io/) (`kind`) installed and set up your workstation.

 ## Provisioning Your Management Cluster

 The Cluster API services require communication with the Docker socket for creation of workload clusters.
 The command below creates an All-in-One Nephio management cluster through the KinD tool, mapping the `/var/run/docker.sock` socket file for Cluster API communication.

 ```bash
 cat << EOF | kind create cluster --config=-